 +12 dB to

-In addition to adjusting audio levels, Fade cues can be used to adjust any audio effects on their target cue.
 When you apply an effect to an Audio cue, any Fade cues that target that Audio cue will automatically recognize the effects you've applied, and they will be listed in the Audio Effects tab of the inspector for the Fade cue.
 By default, the checkbox next to an effect will be unchecked, meaning that the Fade cue will not adjust parameters of that effect.
-To control an effect with the Fade cue, just check the box next to the effect.
+To control an effect with the Fade cue, just check box next to the effect.

 Unlike fading audio levels, there is no way to activate or deactivate individual parameters of an audio effect in a fade.
-You can only fade the entire audio effect from one "state" to another.
-Thus, to avoid accidentally adjusting more parameters than you intend, you can click Set Audio Effects from Target to copy the state of the audio effect and paste it into the Fade cue.
-Otherwise, the levels in the Fade cue will default to the built-in default state for that audio effect.
+Thus, to avoid accidentally adjusting more parameters than you intend, you can click Set Audio Effects from Target to copy the levels of every parameter in the effect from the target cue, and paste them into the Fade cue.
+Otherwise, the levels in the Fade cue will default to the built-in default levels for that audio effect.

 Once you've done that, or elected not to, you can click the Edit button for the effect to adjust the effect.

 It's important to understand that when you click Edit to view the effect, you're not opening the same window as when you click Edit in the Audio cue.
-The title bar of the effect window will show the cue name and number of the cue it belongs to, but nevertheless it can be difficult to keep track of which edit window you're looking at.
+It can be difficult to keep track of which edit window belongs to which cue.
 Take your time and be sure that you're making changes in the place you intend.

 When you're done, close the editor window.